Trump Gold Card Program: What High-Net-Worth Applicants Must Prepare

 EB-1 vs EB-2 NIW: Making Your Classification Choice

-The Trump Gold Card requires petitioners to select either EB-1 Extraordinary Ability or EB-2 National Interest Waiver classification when filing Form I-140G.
+The Trump Gold Card requires petitioners to select either EB-1 Extraordinary Ability or EB-2 National Interest Waiver classification when filing the Form I-140G.

 Visa Availability Determines Timeline

-Current visa bulletin data shows dramatic differences:
+Current visa bulletin data shows dramatic differences, particularly for some countries:

-Indian nationals: EB-1 dates are nearly 9 years ahead of EB-2 Most other nationalities: EB-1 shows 1+ year advantage over EB-2
+Indian nationals: EB-1 dates are nearly 9 years ahead of EB-2.

 These gaps reflect per-country quotas and demand patterns.
 Your country of birth may make one category significantly faster than the other.